trendscenter/coinstac/design/computation-registry.md

 # Computation Registry

-The following lists the general purpose of, and requirements, for the COINSTAC Computation Registry.
+The following lists the general purpose of, and requirements for, the COINSTAC Computation Registry.
 This is subject to change.

 ## Purpose